How do you learn potty training with Montessori teaching methods?

 Is the Montessori method recognized and effective?

-The Montessori method is the best known worldwide l.
+The Montessori method is the best-known worldwide.

-Is Montessori teaching suitable for all children?
+Is the Montessori method suitable for all children?